savasp/coding-problems/README.md

-# Algorithmic and data structures problems from leetcode.com
+# Algorithmic and data structures problems from leetcode.com and algoexpert.io

-These are my solutions to some of the leetcode problems.
+These are my solutions to some of the leetcode and algoexpert problems.
 Each solution comes with xUnit test cases.

-The organization of the code is such so to make it easier to submit the solutions to leetcode for evaluation.
+The organization of the code is such so to make it easier to submit the solutions to the respective sites for evaluation.

 I used .NET Core 6.
 ```